 In order to lose weight, we need to create a caloric deficit.
 In other words, we need to burn more calories than the calories we consume through our food intake.
 When following a Paleo nutrition plan, calorie deficiency is likely to happen naturally.
 The Paleo Mom estimates a caloric deficit of 10-20% compared to people who follow the Standard American Diet.
 And when it comes to long-term, sustainable weight loss, this is a great figure!

 If you’re serious about creating a caloric deficit in order to lose weight, you also need to pay attention to the type of calories you consume.
 Ever heard of the saying that not all calories are created equal?
 Calories from carbs are definitely something that needs to be reduced if you want to lose and maintain your weight.
 This is because:

 Calories from carbs are stored as fat (as insulin turns excess sugar into fat).

 Calories from fat increase satiety (the feeling of fullness).

 So if we’re after achieving a calorie deficiency, we need to watch our portion sizes.
 And we also need to keep an eye on the type of calories that sit on our plates.

 Another thing to keep an eye out for is our sugar intake.
 It’s quite common for people who follow a Paleo diet to not lose weight on account of overindulging in Paleo treats.
 And yes, Paleo treats do exist!
-If you don’t believe me, check out my recipes for Christmas pudding, bounty bars, sticky toffee pudding, and for an amazing chocolate cake!
+If you don’t believe me, check out my recipes for Christmas pudding, sticky toffee pudding, chocolate brownie and for an amazing chocolate cake!
 While these sweet dishes are still delicious and indeed Paleo- (and even AIP-) ‘approved’, it doesn’t mean you should consume desserts regularly.
 After all, sugar is still sugar, regardless of its source or form.